Clemapfel/Mousetrap.jl/docs/src/01_manual/04_widgets.md

 ## Adjustment

-From widgets conveying a boolean state, we will now move on to widgets conveying a discrete number.
-These let the user choose a value from a **range**, which, in mousetrap, is represented by a signal emitter called \a{Adjustment}.
+From widgets conveying a boolean state, we'll now move on to widgets conveying a discrete number.
+These let the user choose a value from a **range**, which, in mousetrap, is represented by a signal emitter called [`Adjustment`](@ref).

-In general, a range has a lower and upper value.
-For example, the range `[0, 2]` has the `lower` of `0` and `upper` of `2`.
-A second property is the **step increment**, which is the minimum difference between two adjacent values in the range.
-For example, if the range is `[0, 2]` and the step increment is `0.5`, then the user can choose from the numbers `{0, 0.5, 1, 1.5, 2}`.
-If the step increment is `0.01`, `[0,2]` includes the numbers  `{0, 0.01, 0.02, ..., 1.98, 2.00}`.

-Turning to the actual `Adjustment` class, it has four properties
+`Adjustment` has four properties:

 + `lower`: lower bound of the range
 + `upper`: upper bound of the range